yastn/yastn_benchmarks/README.md

 ![alt text](https://github.com/yastn/benchmarks/blob/main/results_dmrg/bench.png?raw=true)

-We first run the test on a single CPU core to compare the execution times of the three libraries, obtaining comparable performance.
-A systematic shift for YASTN is attributed to a different contraction strategy of an effective two-site Hamiltonian acting on a trial vector in Krylov eigenvalue solver.
+We first run the test on a single CPU core to compare the execution times of the three libraries, obtaining comparable performance for the same simulation setups.
-YASTN, in version v1.1, uses a generic contraction scheme that is optimal for a single such contraction and allows large physical spaces (e.g., appearing in boundary-MPS PEPS contraction).
-The other two libraries employ a scheme with different contraction order, which allows one to precompute part of the diagram that repeats while building the Krylov space and can be reused.

 Next, we run YASTN using NumPy and PyTorch backends across one and multiple cores and utilizing GPU.
-PyTorch tensors show systematic overhead visible for small bond dimensions and better use of parallelism in the limit of large bond dimensions.
+PyTorch tensors show systematic overhead visible for small bond dimensions, which becomes marginal for larger bond dimensions.
 For CUDA (GPU) computation, we delegate the SVDs to the CPU due to the poor performance of SVD decomposition on the GPU.
-Still, the timing of large bond-dimension sweeps employing GPU is dominated by the SVD in this example.
+Still, the timing of large bond-dimension sweeps employing GPU and multiple-core CPU is dominated by the SVD in this example.

 We thank TeNPy developer Johannes Hauschild for the discussions.